PankajSingh0018/Machine-Learning-Project/README.md

 Trained Logistic Regression, Decision Tree and Random Forest Models using Scikit-Learn library.

-Submitted the results and achieved the score within the top 25% on the competition leaderboard.
+Submitted the results and achieved secured position in top 25% on the competition leaderboard.